Rated T for violence, suggestive themes, and sensuality.

 Father approached the queen with open arms.
 "Good evening, my lady."

-"Indeed it is, Bjoran."
+"A good evening indeed, Bjoran."
 Queen Frigga kissed both his whiskery cheeks.
-She advanced towards me, that same motherly smile she graced me with earlier in place.
+She advanced towards me, bearing that same motherly smile she graced me with earlier.
 "Eirlys, you look lovely this evening."

 My father smiled graciously, gesturing towards the door.
 "Let us dine," he declared.
 "We have a delectable feast to attend to."

-"It has been quite some time since I've been in here," Queen Frigga commented fondly.
-We took our places at the far end of the hall with my father at the head of the table.
+"It has been quite some time since I've been in here," Queen Frigga commented fondly as we took our places at the far end of the hall, my father at the head of the table.

-Our first course was served immediately: a warm, creamy shellfish soup.
+Our first course was served immediately: a warm, creamy shellfish soup with fresh biscuits.
 I quietly sipped the broth and listened to the queen recount tales of her youth.
 She'd been the daughter of a nobleman, apprenticed at a young age before toiling in the house of healing during the war.
-She spoke of how Lord Njord chose her, of all courtiers, to marry the All-Father.
-As she told me this, she seemed proud of the role she played in uniting the Aesir and the Vanir, her eyes gleaming while she spoke.
+Her eyes seemed to gleam with pride as she spoke of how Lord Njord chose her, of all courtiers, to marry the All-Father in a bid to unite the Aesir and the Vanir.

-When the second course was served—a dish of leafy greens with strawberry vinaigrette—Queen Frigga turned the conversation to me, "Eirlys, I found myself wondering if you are betrothed."
+When the second course was served—a dish of leafy greens with a strawberry vinaigrette—Queen Frigga turned the conversation to me.
+"Eirlys, I find myself wondering if you are betrothed."

 My eyes widened as I scrambled to keep my fork from clattering noisily on my plate.
 Questions about one's marital prospects were often followed by proposals, or so I'd witnessed.
 "No, I am not betrothed," I answered.
 "Though I am sure to be destined for a political match."
 My father had always been a pragmatist; a love marriage was never to be in my future.